jfishe/vimfiles/README.md

 ## Dictionary

-Refer to `:help dictionary` and downlaod or symlink [dictionary/words](dictionary/words).
+Refer to `:help dictionary` and download or symlink [dictionary/words](dictionary/words).
 See below for symlink instrucitons.

 On Windows 10, you can symlink to a dictionary in a WSL 1 Distro.
 It may work